Lucas Harrell

 Lucas William Bradley Harrell (born June 3, 1985) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Chicago White Sox, Houston Astros, Atlanta Braves, Texas Rangers, and Toronto Blue Jays.
-Harrell has also played for the LG Twins of the KBO League.
+He played in Major League Baseball (MLB) for the Chicago White Sox, Houston Astros, Atlanta Braves, Texas Rangers, and Toronto Blue Jays, and in the KBO League for the LG Twins.

 High school

-As a shortstop/pitcher, Harrell led Ozark High School to its first state championship in 2004 over Mary Institute and the Saint Louis Country Day School.
+As a shortstop/pitcher, Harrell led Ozark High School to its first state championship in 2004 over Mary Institute and St. Louis Country Day School (MICDS).
 That same year Harrell went 10–1 with a 1.09 ERA.
 Harrell had three hits in the State Championship game against MICDS.
 In the semi-final game at the state championship, Harrell was 2–3 with a double and go-ahead home run to lead off the 6th inning.
 He also threw a complete game as Ozark scored a 2–1 victory over nationally ranked Sikeston, Missouri.
 Harrell also played on the Ozark state championship basketball team in 2003.